115 Years of History

 Rescued by Leo

-Leo Sampson Goolden buys Tally Ho from the Albert Strange Association for $1.
-He moves her 600 miles to Sequim, Washington, on the Olympic Peninsula, to begin the rebuild.
+Leo Sampson Goolden buys Tally Ho from the Albert Strange Association for $1 and moves her 600 miles to Sequim, Washington, on the Olympic Peninsula, to begin the rebuild.
+A few people suggested it might have been simpler to build a new boat — and they’d have been right.
+But this was about saving a historic vessel from destruction.
+About making a good story.
+About the magic of sailing a very old boat.

 2017–2024